-The Chemistry department provides a range of trips and lectures alongside out-of-school challenges.
-Students have the chance to travel to universities to listen to speakers such as Dr Suze Kundu on her journey into Nanoscience and also Professor Peter Atkins sharing his thoughts on energy and entropy.
+Cocurricular: We provide a range of trips and lectures alongside out-of-school challenges.
+Students have the chance to listen to speakers such as Dr Suze Kundu on her journey into Nanoscience and also Professor Peter Atkins sharing his thoughts on energy and entropy.
 We also visit a local company where the students make their own polymer, and speak to PhD students about life studying for a PhD.
 A Level Chemistry students run a Science Club for our younger girls.